Chapter 2: Campus Resources

 Next, decide if you want an Apple computer or a personal computer (PC).
-If you are interested in an Apple computer, contact the Client Services Coordinator in the Information Technology Systems (ITS) department at ext.
+If you are interested in an Apple computer, contact the Technical Support Specialist in the Information Technology Systems (ITS) department at ext.
 8571 to make your computer selections.
 If you are interested in a PC, make your selection at a Best Buy store of your choice.
 Make note of the ‘SKU’ number(s) of the items you select; they will be used to purchase your computer items.
 The price of a computer system may include the purchase of the system hardware,

 software, and any associated computer peripherals (e.g. printer, laptop cases, external drives or modems).
 It may also include items required to make the system functional (e.g. cables, batteries, memory cards) and shipping and handling, and sales tax.
 Sales tax will apply.

 Once a computer has been selected and you know the amount of the loan you desire, complete the top section of the computer loan application and send it to Human Resources for approval.
 You will be notified by HR whether or not your application has been approved.
 Once your application is approved the purchase can be made by the College.
 Your next step, once the exact cost of the computer is determined, is to complete the loan agreement with the Business Office Manager at x8390.
 After signing the loan agreement, you can collect your computer.
 For more information and/or to begin the Computer Loan process, please contact the Human Resources Department at x8397.

 Information Technology Services offers a series of training sessions each semester designed to help faculty and staff learn how to use various programs, such as Adobe products, Google, Drupal or Excel.
 Contact Information Technology Services for further information.
 Employees should consult with supervisors about appropriate workshop scheduling.